jspuij/Cortex.Net/docs/pages/sharedstate.md

 }
 ```

-## ISharedState as a starting point for Extension methods.
+## ISharedState as a starting point for extension methods.

 Cortex.Net defines several extension methods on `ISharedState` that
 allow you to create `Observables`, `Actions`, `Reactions`, `Autorun` and `Atoms`.
-This ties the instance to that Shared state immediately.
+This ties the instance to that shared state immediately.
 For instance, to create an `Autorun` on a person:

 ```csharp